Discover the most beautiful waterfalls in the world in this ultimate guide!

 19. Los Tercios

 I think Los Tercios in Suchitoto, El Salvador is the most unique waterfall in the world.
-What makes Los Tercios unique is not the waterfall itself, but the hexagonally shaped basalt columns down which the water flows.
+What makes Los Tercios unique is not the waterfall itself, but the hexagonally shaped basalt columns over which the water flows.
 Think of the Giants Causeway but in a jungle environment!

 Be warned this waterfall is seasonal so visitors in the dry months may be disappointed.